tttmmmyyyy/fixlang/Document.md

 );
 ```

 (Note that `println` prints the 0th element of `arr1`, not of `arr0`.)
 In this program, the call of `set` is the last usage of `arr0`.
-In such a case, `set` can update the 0th element of the given array without violating immutability, because the mutation cannot be observed.
+In such a case, `set` updates the given array without cloning, because the mutation of `arr0` will never be observed.

 Go back to the `calc_fib` function.
 At the line `let arr = arr.set(idx, x+y);`, the name `arr` is redefined and set as pointing to the new array returned by `set` function.
-This ensures that the old array given to `set` function will be never referenced after this line.
+This ensures that the old array given to `set` function will never be referenced after this line.
 So it is evident that `set` function doesn't need to clone the given array, and in fact it doesn't.

 As a summary, since values in Fix are immutable, the `set : I64 -> a -> Array a -> Array a` function basically returns a new array with one element replaced, but it omits cloning an array if the array will not be used later.

-The `set!` function is almost same as the `set` function, but it panics (i.e., stop the execution of the program) if the given array will be used later.
-In other words, there is assurance that `set!` doesn't clone the array.
-This is useful to assure that a program is running at a expected time complexity.
-We put the exclamation mark for a function that requires the assurance that the given value will not be used later.

 Fix judges whether a value may be used later or not by it's *reference counter*.
 Fix assigns reference counters to all boxed values - values which are always allocated on heap memory, and referenced by names or struct fields by pointers.
 Fix tracks the number of references to a boxed value using reference counter.
 A value is called "unique" if the reference counter is one, and called "shared" if otherwise.
 For convenience, an unboxed value is considered to be always unique.

-Using terminologies introduced above, if an array is shared, the `set` function clones it while the `set!` function panics.
+Using terminologies introduced above, the `set` function directly mutates the array if and only if it is unique.

-The exclamation mark in fix is not syntax, but merely one of characters you can use in value names.
-We add exclamation marks for functions which will be panic if a given value is shared.
+In implementing algorithms which depends on mutating arrays in `O(1)` time, such as dynamic programming, passing an unique array to `set` is quite important.
+How to assure that an array is unique?
+As I mentioned above, if `arr.set(idx, v)` is the last usage of `arr`, then `arr` is unique at the call of `set`(*).
+In particular, writing `let arr = arr.set(idx, v);` assures that `set` receives an unique array, because
+since the updated array has the same name which was given to the old array, the old array will never be used after the call of `set`.

+(*): This statement is true only when the array is referenced by a single thread.

 # Other topics on syntax